-Many common motorcycle injuries require extensive treatment and care, which can often be extremely expensive and time consuming for the victim.
+Many common motorcycle injuries require extensive treatment and care, which can often be extremely expensive and time-consuming for the victim.

-Serious cases of road rash might require skin grafts, and severe broken bones may require internal or external fixation devices like pins, rods, and screws, or bone graft surgeries.
+Serious cases of road rash might require skin grafts, and severely broken bones may require internal or external fixation devices like pins, rods, and screws, or bone graft surgeries.
 Additionally, back fusion surgery may be required to remove a troubled disc after an accident.

-After back, head and brain injuries, the following types of rehab might be necessary:
+After back, head, and brain injuries, the following types of rehab might be necessary:

 - Physical therapy